DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Experiments

+\paragraph{FormalMT} In both the Spanish source and the original English reference, the sentences are informal and causal.
+In our evaluation, we follow the setup in NADO \citep{tao2022controllable} to use the rewritten, formal reference \citep{salesky2019fluent} instead.
+The formality score $C$-function here is approximated by a binary classifier, also adopted from previous works \citep{yang2021fudge,tao2022controllable}.

-We evaluate NADO++ on the supervised Lexically Constrained Generation (LCG) task using the CommonGen dataset\citep{lin2019comgen}.
-CommonGen is designed to evaluate the commonsense reasoning ability of neural text generation models, as well as examining their compositional generalization ability.
+\paragraph{LCG} CommonGen is designed to evaluate the commonsense reasoning ability of neural text generation models, as well as examining their compositional generalization ability.
 The training set consists of 32,651 unique key concepts, which serve as constraints, and a total of 67,389 annotated description sequences.
 Additionally, a validation set containing 993 concepts and 4,018 description sequences is provided.
 To ensure a comprehensive evaluation, the dataset maintains an open leaderboard for benchmarking different approaches on a withheld test set.
-We closely followed previous paper's data configurations to ensure consistency with prior work.
+However, the maintenance of the test server for this test set has already concluded.
+As an alternative setup, we use GPT-4~\citep{achiam2023gpt4} to generate the test-set reference.
+For all other setups, we closely followed previous paper's data configurations to ensure consistency with prior work.

-We consider the problem as a composition of constraints under two setups: 1) \emph{static}: lexical + commensensical 2) \emph{dynamic} the composition of each \emph{concept} as a independent constraint.
-For better comparison, we also report the results under a \emph{limited} setup, where we follow the data setups in vanilla NADO and only concern the algorithmic part of improvements.
-See Figure~\ref{fig:compare_nadopp}

-In the following subsections, we would introduce the motivations and technical details for each variant of NADO++.